-Snorkeling Tugboat is the most well-known and recommended spot on Curacao, and for good reason.
-It is wonderful, despite the fact that you are snorkeling in an industrial area, right next to a huge dock and possibly a ship.
-This location is famous for the Tugboat wreck, but we also really enjoyed it for the good amount of fish and other sea life in the bay to the north and especially along the cliff to the south of it.
+Snorkeling Tugboat is the most well-known snorkel spot on Curacao.
+It has good snorkeling, though you are swimming in an industrial area, right next to a huge dock and possibly a ship.
+This location is famous for the Tugboat wreck, but there are some fish and corals to see, especially along the cliff to the south of it.

 Note: This page is a sample from our popular Curacao Snorkeling Guide eBook available here.